 Each year, approximately one-third of the medical students from WVU School of Medicine come to the Charleston campus to do their clinical training.
-West Virginia's largest hospital, the Charleston Area Medical Center provides state-of-the-art training facilities for students.
+West Virginia's largest hospital, the Charleston Area Medical Center, provides state-of-the-art training facilities for students.
 A large number of patients, diverse clinical challenges, and fewer trainees allow for greater "hands-on" opportunities to highlight educational offerings.
-Fourth-year students from WVU and many other regional medicals schools come to Charleston for elective rotations.
+Fourth-year students from WVU and many other regional medicals schools come to Charleston for rotations.
 It's a great way to learn and get acquainted with CAMC/WVU's post-graduate (residency) programs.
 Convenient, modern student housing and a vibrant city, and nearby recreational outlets round out a student's experience at the Charleston campus of the WVU School of Medicine.